Azumaya algebras and Barr Theorem: Azumaya algebras

-We simplify the argument in Milne's course notes (\cite[Chapter IV, Proposition 1.5]{Milne}), using the constructive development in \cite{ALP} and \cite{CLN}.
-If $\mm$ is the maximal ideal of $R$, we have that $A$ is split over $R/\mm$ (\cite{CLN}), and hence we have a matrix algebra decomposition $e_{ij}$ mod.~$\mm$.
-We can then lift the idempotent $e_{11}$ mod.~$\mm$ to some idempotent $e$ in $R$ using Theorem \ref{thm1}.
-We have that $Re$ is projective and hence free since $R$ is a local ring.
-The map $A\rightarrow End_R(Re)$ is then an isomorphism, since it is a map between two free $R$-module of the same dimension, and it is residually an isomorphism. \end{proof}
+We simplify (and correct slightly) the argument in Milne's course notes (\cite[Chapter IV, Proposition 1.6]{Milne}), using the constructive development in \cite{ALP} and \cite{CLN}.
+If $\mm$ is the maximal ideal of $R$, we have that $A$ is split over $R/\mm$ (\cite{CLN}), and hence we have a matrix algebra decomposition $e_{ij}$ mod.~$\mm A$.
+We lift the idempotent $e_{11}$ mod.~$\mm A$ to some idempotent $e$ in $A$ using Corollary~\ref{corthm1}.

+The $R$-module $Ae$ is finitely generated projective and hence free since $R$ is a local ring.
+The map $A\rightarrow \End_R(Ae)$ is then an isomorphism, since it is a map between two free $R$-modules of same dimension, and it is residually an isomorphism. \end{proof}

+The next proof uses Barr's Theorem in a way similar to \cite{Penon,Wraith}, but the difference is that we only need a constructively valid version of this theorem.

-\begin{corollary} If $A$ is an Azumaya algebra over $R$, which is a local and separably closed $k$-algebra, then $A$ is a matrix algebra. \end{corollary}
+\begin{corollary} If $A$ is an Azumaya algebra over $R$, which is a separably closed local commutative $k$-algebra, then $A$ is a matrix algebra over $R$. \end{corollary}

-\begin{proof} For a given Azumaya algebra, the conclusion is coherent, and the hypothesis that $A$ is an Azumaya algebra is formulated in a coherent theory.
-Since it is proved with the extra hypothesis that $R$ is residually discrete, the syntactic version of Barr's Theorem\footnote{We can actually follow the argument in \cite{topos} and apply Friedman-Dragalin's translation \cite{Avigad} w.r.t.\ to the proposition expressing that $A$ is a matrix algebra.} (constructively valid) shows that it can be proved without this hypothesis. \end{proof}
+\begin{proof} For a given Azumaya algebra, the conclusion is coherent \cite{topos,Mannaa}, and the hypothesis that $A$ is an Azumaya algebra is formulated in a coherent theory.
+Since it is proved with the extra hypothesis that $R$ is residually discrete, the syntactic version of Barr's Theorem\footnote{We can actually follow the argument in \cite{topos} and apply Friedman-Dragalin's translation \cite{Avigad} with respect to the proposition expressing that $A$ is a matrix algebra.} (constructively valid) shows that it can be proved without this hypothesis. \end{proof}

+Theorem~\ref{main} follows by interpreting this result in the classifying topos of the theory of separably closed local commutative $k$-algebras.

-The statement of Theorem \ref{main} can be seen as a generalisation of the fact that over a field, a central simple algebra becomes a matrix algebra by a faithfully flat extension \cite{CLN} (classically over an algebraic extension).
-We can use such a tree to give arguments by ``tree induction''.
-We give two simple examples.
+The statement of Theorem~\ref{main} can be seen as a generalisation of the fact that over a field, a central simple algebra becomes a matrix algebra by a faithfully flat extension \cite{CLN} (classically over an algebraic extension).

-\begin{lemma} If $R$ is a local ring and $A$ a matrix algebra then any automorphism of $A$ is of the form $x\mapsto axa^{-1}$ for some $a$ in $GL_1(A)$. \end{lemma}